ospalh/anki-addons/_posts/2017-11-15-Add_note_id.md

 permalink: Add_note_id.html
 main_file: add_note_id.py
 layout: addon
-status: update planned
+status: working
-status_color: yellow
+status_color: green
-status_text_color: black
+status_text_color: white
 abstract: >
   The first field of cards should be unique.
 To make sure this is the case, this add-on adds a unique number to fields called <code>Note ID</code>.